block52/poker-vm/ui/README.md

     -   Environment mode for the application
     -   Values: `"development"` or `"production"`
     -   Default: `"production"`
-    -   Used in: Enables development features like layout debug indicator
+    -   Used in: Enables development features like layout debug indicator and game results display

 -   **`VITE_PROJECT_ID`** (required)